OSGeoLabBp/tutorials/english/data_processing/lessons/pc2grid.rst

 In this variant the points are scanned only once.
 The whole GRID output is generated in memory using unsorted index.
-As the append values to a numpy array is not effective enough a dictionary is created where the indices are tuples of row and column indises the grid and the stored value in the dictionary members is the list of Z values in that cell.
+As the append values to a numpy array is not effective enough a dictionary is created where the indices are tuples of row and column indices of the grid and the stored value in the dictionary members is the list of Z values in that cell.

 .. code:: python